 Special remarks related to the data controller ‘s trainings / events: Registration information can be used to organize the event and the names of the registrants can be shared in the list of participants.
 The event may be filmed.
 The purpose of filming is to enable participation in training remotely or the use of recordings/images for training or marketing purposes.

-The register may contain the following information:
+The register may contain the following personal data:

 - Person’s first and last name

-- Contact Information
+- Contact details